TissueMAPS/TissueMAPS/docs/installation.rst

 `Bio-Formats <http://www.openmicroscopy.org/site/products/bio-formats>`_ is a tool for reading and writing microscopic image data in a standardized way.
 It `supports many formats <http://www.openmicroscopy.org/site/support/bio-formats5.1/supported-formats.html>`_ and can thus be used to read images together with their corresponding metadata from different sources.

 The library can be installed via homebrew (or other package managers).

-On Mac OSX:

 .. code:: bash

     $ brew install bioformats

-In *TissueMAPS*, we use the Python implementation `python-bioformats <https://github.com/CellProfiler/python-bioformats>`_.
+*TissueMAPS* also uses the Python implementation `python-bioformats <https://github.com/CellProfiler/python-bioformats>`_.

-The file ``$$VIRTUALENVWRAPPER_HOOK_DIR/tmaps/lib/python2.7/site-packages/bioformats/jars/loci_tools.jar``file can be replaced by a more recent one, e.g. `version 5.1.3 <http://downloads.openmicroscopy.org/bio-formats/5.1.3/artifacts/loci_tools.jar>`_.
+The file ``$VIRTUALENVWRAPPER_HOOK_DIR/tmaps/lib/python2.7/site-packages/bioformats/jars/loci_tools.jar`` file can be replaced by a more recent one, e.g. `version 5.1.3 <http://downloads.openmicroscopy.org/bio-formats/5.1.3/artifacts/loci_tools.jar>`_.

 .. _simpleitk: